-- 1. Donate to and volunteer with organizations that serve former offenders and advocate for criminal justice reform in your state. - 2.
-Write to your state representative about the need for smart-on-crime, evidence-based criminal justice reform that reduces crime, lowers rates of incarceration, and saves tax dollars.
+- 1. Donate to and volunteer with organizations that serve former offenders and advocate for criminal justice reform in your state and comprehensive immigration reform. - Write to your state representative about the need for smart-on-crime, evidence-based criminal justice reform that reduces crime, lowers rates of incarceration, and saves tax dollars.
 For example, let them know that spending on education is more effective at preventing crime than building more prisons.
-Advocate for policies that strengthen public education and human services. - 3.
-Encourage business leaders in your community to hire ex-offenders, helping them overcome barriers that inhibit their successful re-entry into the community. - 4.
+Advocate for policies that strengthen public education and human services.
+Oppose the criminalization of undocumented immigrants and any related state legislation.

+- 3. Encourage business leaders in your community to hire ex-offenders, helping them overcome barriers that inhibit their successful re-entry into the community. - 4.
 Educate yourself and your community on pressing issues and opportunities for reform in criminal justice.
 Some resources are: